Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Phased Array Transducers

-This transducer is named after the piezoelectric crystal arrangement which is called phased array and it is the most commonly used crystal.
+The phased array transducer is named after its piezoelectric crystal arrangement, known as a phased array, and it is the most commonly used crystal type.

 • Brain examinations